Grey Seals: The Gentle Giants of the North Atlantic

 Key features

-Size: Adult males can reach over 3 metres (10 ft) and weigh more than 300 kg; females are smaller but still formidable
+Size: Adult males can reach over 3 metres (10 ft) and weigh more than 300 kg; females are smaller but still formidable.
+They are one of the largest seal species in the North Atlantic.

-Distinctive head shape: Long, horse-like noses (especially pronounced in males)
+Distinctive head shape: They have long, horse-like noses (especially pronounced in males).

 Their scientific name, Halichoerus grypus, roughly translates to “hook-nosed sea pig,” a far less flattering description than they deserve.